labs42io/itiriri/README.md

 [!] `intersect` is a deferred method and is executed only when the result sequence is iterated.

 ### `join`
-Returns a sequence of correlated elements tranformation that match a given key.
+Returns a sequence of correlated elements transformation that match a given key.

 > Syntax
 ```ts